StarLard/ios-exercise/readme.md

 ## Specifications
 The wireframe below demonstrates all of the necessary UI elements.
 The trash can images can be found in the images directory.

-- You must download and persist nine images and positions in the grid.
+- You must download and persist nine images and their positions in the grid.

 - To get the image urls...
     - Hit https://t23-pics.herokuapp.com/pics for an array of image ids